vinothmdev/word-monster/README.md

   - Top of the page, contains game name on the left, Score and Instructions on the right.
   - Fixed to the top of the page so that score is always visible
   - Instructions: when clicked displays the instructions on how to play the game, X in top right corner to close and return to game page
-  - Score: displays a number and a trophy beside it, the number indicates to the user how many games they have won during this session of playing.
-Each trophy is a correct word guessed i.e. a game won.
+  - Score: displays a number indicating to the user how many games they have won during this session of playing.
 Display only, not clickable.
+  - Since there is more than one page, session storage to be used to retain the user's score when moving between the Game and the Contact Form/Form Success pages
 - #### Game area:
   - Consists of three sections: Monster/guesses section; Word section; Keyboard section.
 The features of each vary depending on which stage the game is in: not-started, in-play, or over.
-  - the full game area should always be visible on the screen without having to scroll down
+  - the full game area should always be visible on the screen without having to scroll down, where possible.
+This is especially important for mobile screens viewing, for supported devices.
 - #### Game area - 'Monster/guesses remaining' section:
   - At the 'not-started' stage of the game there is a 'monster' character and 6 obstacles between it and the trophy icon
   - During the 'in-play' stage, wrong guesses are represented visually by this monster character getting closer to the trophy icon